-MCMIS data from 2012-2016 does not indicate a significate passenger carrier transportation safety problem.
+MCMIS data from 2012-2016 does not indicate a significant passenger carrier transportation safety problem.
 However, the importance of passenger carrier safety is too high to not set an objective for future goals regarding reducing passenger carrier crashes in the hopes that reducing those involved crashes, the opportunity for fatal crashes is also reduced.
 Therefore, the performance goal for MCSU for FY 2018-2020 will be to continue to reduce fatal passenger carrier crashes by 25% per year from the 2012-2016 annual average.
 That average equates to a reduction of 3 fatal crashes by the end of 2020.
+MCSU is on pace to acheive these goals.